 I built a page devoted to them

-if you don't know much about quadrotor RC helicopters.
+if you don't know much about quadrotor/multi rotor RC helicopters.
 They do make a very good first RC helicopter if you want an easy to fly RC aircraft and don't really care about it looking like a conventional helicopter design.

 Micro Single Rotor Fixed Pitch Hobby Grade

-These little micro single rotor heli's are the next step up from the micro coaxials and a fairly new development.
-They are slightly harder to fly than the coaxials, but with the 45 degree flybar placement, exhibit most of the same self correcting stability that is offered in the toy and micro coaxial variety.
-The newer higher performance flybarless versions such as the Blade mSR X respond a little more like a true collective pitch machine.
+These little micro single rotor heli's are the next step up from the micro coaxials.
+They are slightly harder to fly than the coaxials, but with the same self stabilizing 45 degree flybar placement, they exhibit similar levels of self correcting stability that is offered in the toy and micro coaxial variety.

 Blade 120 SR